 But with the constant progression of the specialty coffee industry, a lot of farmers have been experimenting with new ways of cultivating their coffee cherries.
 This has given a new meaning to what single origin means today.

-Types of Single Origin Coffee
+Where Does Single Origin Coffee Come From

 As I mentioned above, the first single origin type is the one that comes from one single country or region.
 Here we witness the first distinction between single origins and blends, with the single origin beans being considered superior.